 The recurrence above can be "unrolled" into a single convolution with a pre-computed kernel .
 This allows processing the entire sequence at once using FFT (Fast Fourier Transform), so the sequence-mixing part of training runs in time instead of a naive token-by-token loop.
 Same math, different execution strategy.

-Here's S4's critical limitation.
+S4 has one limitation that matters for selective memory.
 Imagine a conveyor belt in a factory that processes every item at exactly the same speed with exactly the same steps, whether it's a diamond ring or a pebble.
 That's efficient, but it can't prioritize.
 It can't be told to "slow down for the diamond and speed past the pebbles."

 S4 is a Linear Time-Invariant (LTI) system: matrices , , and are fixed regardless of input content.
-It can represent position-dependent decay through recurrence, but it cannot change its write/read policy because a particular input token is important.[1]
+It can represent position-dependent decay through recurrence, but it can't change its write/read policy because a particular input token is important.[1]

 This is different from attention, where query-key interactions provide content-dependent access.
 Fixed LTI SSMs struggle on selective-copy style tasks used to test content-aware memory; Mamba addresses that weakness with input-dependent parameters.